Sándor Nemes: Playing career

 In his first complete season in 1921–22 Hakoah finished second in the league, only 2 points behind the leader.
 In the next season Hakoah finished in mid table, but Nemes impressed by scoring 16 goals and finishing in third place as league top scorer.
 In 1924, professionalization begin in Austrian football and in that same year Hakoah won the Austrian championship.
 They also won in the same year their first European title by beating West Ham United by 5–0 with Nemes scoring three goals in that final match.

 By then, Nemes had already played four times with the city selection of Vienna, and Austria national team manager Hugo Meisl convoked him for the match on 5 July 1925, in Stockholm against Sweden, where he made his debut for the Austria national football team in the 4–2 win.
 He will play his second match for Austria on 8 November, that same year, in a 0–2 loss against Switzerland in Bern.
 He played both matches under the name of Alexander Neufeld.

 In spring 1926 Hakoah made a successful tournée in the United States with a number of players receiving contract offers on behalf of American soccer clubs.
 Nemes returned to Austria and finished that season, however he had informed that at the end of the season he will leave Hakoah and move to the United States by accepting the offer of Brooklyn Wanderers to play in the American Soccer League.
 Along with Nemes, three other Hakoah players also moved to Brooklyn, namely Hoffer, Leopold Drucker and Heinrich Schoenfeld.
 After one season in America, Nemes returned to Hakoah, however he couldn't stop the fall of the club that lost its best players, and they ended up relegated that season.
 Nemes returned to the States in 1929 and played with Hakoah All-Stars until 1930.
-In fall of 1930 he played with Fall River Marksmen helping them to win the 1930 American Soccer League.
+In fall of 1930 he played with Fall River F.C. helping them to win the 1930 American Soccer League.

-Afterwards he will play with BSK Belgrade in the Yugoslav Championship and Alexandria in Egypt.